meticulousdatascience/mds-blog/menu/about.md

 All the images in this blog are from [Pixabay](https://pixabay.com/), where you can find royalty (i.e. free) photos.

-I am using the [Lagrange Jekyll theme](https://lenpaul.github.io/Lagrange/) created by Paul Le.
+I am using the [Lagrange Jekyll theme](https://lenpaul.github.io/Lagrange/) created by Paul Le, and content for this particular blog can be found in the [meticulousdatascience Github repo](https://github.com/meticulousdatascience).